patricksimpson/posts/2019/javascript-functions-and-scope.md

 For classes, methods, and aysnc JavaScript…  it’s very important to know, that you can also `bind` whatever you’d like to `this`, but often it's good to bind the current executable scope.

-You might see: `this.classMethod = this.classMethod.bind(this)` for example sprinkled in classes.
-This allows for these methods to have the same scope/context as the rest of the class.
+You might see: `this.classMethod = this.classMethod.bind(this)` for example in class constructors.
+This approach allows for these methods to have the access to the variables defined in that class.

 ## Bind